khoinhtvn/encryptedsummer/README.md

 * Uses an adaptive GNN model to track and learn network behavior.
 * Periodically visualizes and exports node/edge features and graph embeddings.
 * Detects and logs anomalies based on structural and feature deviations.
+* **Note:** This component requires a model trained on normal network traffic data to effectively operate in anomaly detection mode.

 ### 2. **Log2Graph**